Business Risks and Uncertainties

 16. Risks Associated with the Environment

 We have determined that environment-related risks including climate change, scarcity of clean-water resources, and biodiversity conservation have a substantial impact on the group's management, and the Safety and Environment Conference and the Sustainability Management Committee deliberate on these risks and report to the Board of Directors as necessary.
-The risks are incorporated into business strategies and activities through the relevant departments and the members of these bodies.
+The risks are incorporated business strategies and activities through the relevant departments and the members of these bodies.

 With respect to climate change, we select projects that will have a substantial impact and perform scenario analysis in line with the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD).
 In terms of risks, we consider transition risks and physical risks while taking into account resource efficiency, energy sources, products and services, and markets in terms of opportunities.
-The group also established targets for reducing greenhouse gas emissions generated through the business activities of Toyota Tsusho and its domestic and overseas consolidated subsidiaries by 50% compared to 2019 levels by 2030 and achieving carbon neutrality by 2050.

 In addition, the Key Sustainability Issues (Materiality) set in 2018 include "contribute to the transition to a carbon-neutral society by reducing CO2 emissions from automobiles and factories/plants through the use of clean energy and innovative technologies."
 Climate change, deforestation, global-scale water shortages in conjunction with population growth, deterioration of water quality, flooding, and loss of biodiversity are becoming more serious.
 We recognize that the sustainable use of water resources and the maintenance of biodiversity pose risks that could have substantial impact on our business activities and are crucial issues.
 With respect to water risks, we conduct surveys of consolidated subsidiaries using Aqueduct (an assessment tool that has become a global standard relating to water risks provided by the World Resources Institute (WRI)) and are responding to risks including improving water usage efficiency and reducing water usage.

 To address biodiversity, we conduct prior investigation and evaluation of impacts on ecosystem services from new investment projects and strive to conserve forests and reduce environmental impact.
 For existing businesses, we perform risk assessments including water and biodiversity through internal audits of our environmental management systems based on ISO 14001, an international standard for environmental management systems.
-Even with the implementation of these measures, however, the occurrence of unforeseen circumstances could adversely impact the group's operating results and financial condition.
+Even with the implementation of these measures, however,